NC Child Custody Laws

 Going through a divorce is not only tough on the adults involved – but also the children.
 When a family unit breaks apart, each spouse endures a great deal of stress.
 Where will you live?
 What can you afford?
 How will you make it work?
 These can be tough questions to answer.
 However, an even tougher question maybe – how is my child going to handle it?
 Child custody is not easy to deal with.

 Initially, children of divorce may feel responsible for the situation (“If I had only done what I was told, this never would have happened…”) Going forward, they may feel a struggle between loyalties to each parent, uncertainty as to where they really belong and anger that their family unit has been shattered – regardless of fault or the circumstances surrounding the situation.
 Their life may simply not be going the way they envisioned it.
 This can result in depression, anger, withdrawn behavior, and more.

 The emotions attached to the above can occur even when a divorce is amicable.
 Add a custody battle and you add a whole new set of emotions.
 It’s no secret that custody battles can be just that – battles.
 While the “prize” is the children, they rarely feel that way.
-Not only has their world been upended, they’re likely dealing with parents who are now visibly hostile towards each other.
+Not only has their world been upended, but they’re also likely dealing with parents who are now visibly hostile towards each other.
 That’s hard to deal with at any age – but is extremely difficult when your greatest emotional bonds are with the two people now fighting it out in court.

 While every situation is different, anyone going through a divorce where children are involved should recognize all of the emotions that can arise within yourselves – and within your children.
 There are many good therapists in North Carolina who can help you figure out the emotional part and attorneys who can help you through the legal process, which is outlined below.

 Did you know that child custody can be either physical or legal?